Huangmachi/PureSDN/README.md

     mininet> pingall
     mininet> iperf

 If you want to show the collected information, you can set the parameters in setting.py.
-Also, you can change the setting as you like, such as the bandwidth-sensitive service port numbers.
+Also, you can change the setting as you like, such as the discovery period and monitor period.
 After that, you can see the information shown in the terminal.

 ### Authors

-Bring to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China.) and Li Cheng (Beijing University of Posts and Telecommunications. www.muzixing.com).
+Brought to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China.) and Li Cheng (Beijing University of Posts and Telecommunications. www.muzixing.com).

-If you have any question, you can email me.
+If you have any question, email me.
 Don't forget to STAR this repository!

 Enjoy it!